simoncblyth/env/geant4/geometry/collada/g4daeview/photon_marshalling.rst

 #. npy and cnpy, uncompressed numpy serialization format

-   * appears to allow serialized numpy arrays to be created in C, this would shortcut may of the lifecycle steps as could go straight from `std::vector<float>` into npy serialization and send that over the wire
+   * appears to allow serialized numpy arrays to be created in C, this would shortcut many of the lifecycle steps as could go straight from `std::vector<float>` into npy serialization and send that over the wire

+     * BUT, uncompressed nature may be problematic

 #. msgpack : very wide support